 This, along with the fact that Plus500 is regulated in several countries, provides additional protection to the customers of the service.
 The broker features an easy-to-use platform with a fully digital and fast account opening process.
 Plus500 has low trading fees with no fees for withdrawals.
 The broker covers most payment processing fees related to depositing funds.

 Also, there’s one other thing that is important to note.
-Unlike eToro, Plus500 offers ETH trading via CFDs.
+Plus500 also offers ETH trading via CFDs.
 So you don’t need an Ethereum wallet, but you don’t actually own the ethereum.

 Step 1: Register

 Firstly, click here to open your account.
 Fill out the form with your email and a strong, but memorable password.
 Plus500 integrates with Google+ and Facebook, so you can use either of the aforementioned accounts to register.

 If you are ready, proceed to the next step.

 The next step is to verify your account.

 Fill out a questionnaire and upload documents that confirm your identity and residential address.

 As account creation at Plus500 is fully digital, it shouldn’t take the broker long to verify your account.